 Mr. Mohebbi also regularly represents clients in the entertainment and technology space, with a particular focus on counseling clients on novel issues of cloud infrastructure, blockchain management, and digital assets, as well as the growing intersection between entertainment content development and technology.
-Of note, Mr. Mohebbi has one of the only practices in the world dedicated to representing clients who specialize in visual effects (VFX) and animation.
+Of note, Mr. Mohebbi has successfully represented several clients in the burgeoning blockchain space, including DAOs, crypto exchanges, and prominent NFT minters.
+In addition, Mr. Mohebbi has one of the only practices in the world dedicated to representing clients who specialize in visual effects (VFX) and animation.

 Mr. Mohebbi also regularly represents professional accounting firms, including in matters before the Public Company Accounting Oversight Board (PCAOB), the US Securities and Exchange Commission (SEC), and the US Department of Justice (DOJ).

 Prior to joining the firm, Mr. Mohebbi served as a judicial law clerk to Judge Jerome A. Holmes of the United States Court of Appeals for the Tenth Circuit and Judge Robert C. Chambers of the United States District Court for the Southern District of West Virginia.